leo4life2/MinePal/installation.md

 Well, bad luck, yet another day of setting up your system for a new app.
 Well, at least it's better then setting up wine, right?

 ## Simple Method
 This is a SH script that automatically runs the manual instructions for you.
-It autodetects your OS type, and installs into your user.
+It autodetects your OS type, and installs system-wide.
 Before running, make sure the Minepal .AppImage is in the current working directory and hasn't been renamed since download.
 If it was, simply make it start with `Minepal` and end with `.AppImage`
 > [!WARNING]
 > Don't use this when you're repeatedly recompiling the app.
 Use manual install
 ```sh